 Note.
 Nr. measures refers to the total number of primary measures extracted, while Nr. replicated displays the number of measures for which the associated effect was replicated successfully. areplication was assessed as unclear for three other measures, since their effect was only partially replicated.
 These have been treated as not replicated within this table and in further analyses throughout the article.

 Our data had a multilevel structure.
 Each replication was nested within one of four Many Labs projects.
 Furthermore, 20 replications used more than one primary measure, resulting in 77 measures in both 57 replications protocols and 57 original articles.
 Of these 77 measures 52 were modified from the original to the replication.
-The total sample size in the replications was on average 4844 which was approximately 23 times larger than the average in original studies.
+In the replications, the data of responses on the measures was further nested in several labs per replication.
+The combined sample size of all labs in the replications was on average 4,844 which was approximately 23 times larger than the average in original studies, which were conducted in single labs.

 Measurement Reliability